ray-project/ray/doc/source/ray-core/tasks/nested-tasks.rst

 Yielding Resources While Blocked
 --------------------------------

-Ray task will release CPU resources when being blocked.
+Ray will release CPU resources when being blocked.
 This prevents deadlock cases where the nested tasks are waiting for the CPU resources held by the parent task.
 Consider the following remote function.